cicada-lang/inet-cute/README.md

 ## Introduction

-Interaction nets is an interesting computation model designed by Yves Lafont at 1990, It uses undirected graph and graph rewriting to express computations.
+Interaction nets is an interesting computation model designed by Yves Lafont in 1990, It uses undirected graphs and graph rewriting to express computations.

 It is interesting because: